mayooear/gpt4-pdf-chatbot-langchain/README.md

 4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
 This namespace will later be used for queries and retrieval.

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
-Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo`, if you don't have access to `gpt-4`.
-Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.
+Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
+Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.

 ## Convert your PDF files to embeddings